caldempsey/HelloKafka/README.md

 To break into the container or create an instance of HelloKafka and make use of the `runserver.sh` shell script you may want to consider syntax similar to `docker build . -t hellokafka && docker run --name hellokafka -it kafka /bin/bash`.
 The difference here is specification of `/bin/bash` in place of the latter.
 This overrides the CMD specified by the Dockerfile.
 Once you're in the container `./runserver.sh` at your leisure.

 With this in mind, if Kafka stops the `runserver.sh` script will terminate and the container will be exited (which is de-facto behaviour of Docker instances).

+It is important to note that since the setup does not yet make use of any volumes and currently spawns only one instance, topics can only have a replication factor of 1 (you can't have a replication factor greater than the number of available brokers) and will not be persisted across container exits.

 # Current and Future Work